Editorial Policy

 Authors of the Israel Journal of Entomology retain the copyright of their articles without restrictions.
 Authors grant the publisher of the Israel Journal of Entomology non-exclusive publishing rights to publish the articles both electronically and in print.

-The materials in the Israel Journal of Entomology are published in Open Access and are licensed under a Creative Commons BY-NC-ND License allowing for immediate free access to the articles and permitting any user to read, download, copy, distribute, print, search or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, with an acknowledgement of the workʼs authorship and initial publication in the Israel Journal of Entomology
+The materials in the Israel Journal of Entomology are published in Open Access and are licensed under a Creative Commons BY-NC-ND 4.0 license allowing for immediate free access to the articles and permitting any user to read, download, copy, distribute, print, search or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, with an acknowledgement of the workʼs authorship and initial publication in the Israel Journal of Entomology.

 Article processing charges: